-->

 if the only border property you wanted to set was radius.

-To tell Quickshell to always create a window capable of showing transparency,
+To tell Quickshell that you want to create a window capable of showing transparency,

 use QsWindow.surfaceFormat to set opaque